Shuttle Fitness Tests

 procedure: Shuttle run tests require the participant to run back and forth between two lines or markers, at a particular pace or as quick as possible.
 Some tests use a set distance to shuttle between, others may use a ladder shuttle, in which the shuttle distance changes with each run.

-- scoring: Two or more trails may be performed, and the quickest time is recorded.
+scoring: For the shorter (non-fatiguing tests), two or more trails may be performed, and the quickest time is recorded.
 Results are recorded to the nearest tenth of a second.

-- variations / modifications: The test procedure can be varied by changing the number of shuttles performed, the distance between turns (see the similar 10 meter shuttle) and by removing the need for the person pick up and return objects from the turning points.
+variations / modifications: The test procedure can be varied by changing the number of shuttles performed, the distance between turns, and the amount of rest between shuttles.